RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 # Ethernet UDP

+**Important Notes:**
+* The Ethernet adapter on the computer must be configured for "Link Local" (not static IP nor DHCP)
+* The network cable goes directly from the computer to the "bridge" controller (no hub nor switch)
+* The software then communicates using UDP, the "bridge" controller is a UDP server and the computer is a UDP client

 ## Adapter and configuration

 You will need a network adapter dedicated to the communication with the dVRK controllers (e.g. a PCIe Ethernet adapter).
 The dVRK network port on the computer can't be plugged in a router or hub and used to access Internet.
 Therefore we recommend to install 2 network adapters on your computer, one for the LAN/WAN and one for the dVRK.
 The dVRK dedicated network adapter will be directly connected to one of the dVRK controllers on the FireWire chain.
 Please avoid having dVRK controllers connected to 2 different computers through Ethernet.